Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

+To prove (c), we follow \cite[Lemma~8.2.2/4]{bgr}.
+Consider the standard rational covering generated by the units $f_1,\dots,f_n$.
+This cover is refined by the standard Laurent covering generated by $f_i f_j^{-1}$ for $1 \leq i < j \leq n$, by an elementary combinatorics argument (any total ordering on a finite set has a maximal element). \end{proof}

-\begin{prop} Let $\calC$ be a subcategory of the category of uniform Banach algebras over analytic fields which is closed under formation of (strictly) rational localizations.
-Let $\calP$ be a property of covering families of (strictly) rational localizations within $\calC$.
-Suppose that the following conditions hold. \begin{enumerate} \item[(a)] The property $\calP$ is local: if it holds for a refinement of a given covering, it also holds for the original covering. \item[(b)] The property $\calP$ is transitive: if it holds for a covering $R \to R_1, \dots, R \to R_n$ and for coverings $R_i \to R_{ij}$, then it holds for the composite covering $R \to R_{ij}$. \item[(c)] The property $\calP$ holds for any simple (strictly) Laurent covering. \end{enumerate} Then the property $\calP$ holds for any covering in $\calC$. \end{prop} \begin{proof} The claim follows from the following observations. \begin{enumerate} \item[(i)] Since any (strictly) rational localization is the composition of two (strictly) Laurent localizations (Remark~\ref{R:approximate rational}), any covering family of (strictly) rational localizations may be refined by a composition of covering families of (strictly) Laurent localizations. \item[(ii)] Any covering family of (strictly) Laurent localizations may be refined by a standard (strictly) Laurent covering. \item[(iii)] Any standard (strictly) Laurent covering is a composition of simple (strictly) Laurent coverings. \end{enumerate} \end{proof}
+Using these observations, we obtain the following criterion. \begin{prop} Let $\calP$ be a property of rational coverings of rational subdomains of $\Spa(A,A^+)$ satisfying the following conditions. \begin{enumerate} \item[(a)] The property $\calP$ is local: if it holds for a refinement of a given covering, it also holds for the original covering. \item[(b)] The property $\calP$ is transitive: if it holds for a covering $\{(B,B^+) \to (C_i, C_i^+)\}_i$ and for some coverings $\{(C_i,C_i^+) \to (D_{ij},D_{ij}^+)\}_j$ for each $i$, then it holds for the composite covering $\{(B,B^+) \to (D_{ij}, D_{ij}^+)\}_{i,j}$. \item[(c)] The property $\calP$ holds for any simple Laurent covering. \end{enumerate} Then the property $\calP$ holds for any rational covering of any rational subdomain of $\Spa(A,A^+)$. \end{prop} \begin{proof} We make the following observations. \begin{enumerate} \item[(i)] We may deduce $\calP$ for any standard Laurent covering generated by units by writing it as a composition of simple Laurent coverings generated by units, then invoking (b) and (c). \item[(ii)] We may deduce $\calP$ for any standard rational covering generated by units by applying Lemma~\ref{L:rational and Laurent coverings}(c) to refine the covering by a standard Laurent covering generated by units, then invoking (a) and (i). \item[(iii)] Given a standard rational covering $\{(B,B^+) \to (C_i, C_i^+)\}_i$, using Lemma~\ref{L:rational and Laurent coverings}(b) we obtain a standard Laurent covering $\{(B,B^+) \to (D_j, D_j^+)\}_j$ such that for each $j$, the covering $\{(D_j, D_j^+) \to (D_j, D_j^+) \widehat{\otimes}_{(B,B^+)} (C_i, C_i^+)\}_i$ is a standard rational covering generated by units in $D_j$.
+We may thus deduce $\calP$ for the covering $\{(B,B^+) \to (D_j, D_j^+) \widehat{\otimes}_{(B,B^+)} (C_i, C_i^+)\}_{i,j}$ by invoking (ii) and (b), and then deduce $\calP$ for the original covering by invoking (a). \item[(iv)] We may deduce $\calP$ for any covering by applying Lemma~\ref{L:rational and Laurent coverings}(b) to refine the covering by a standard rational covering, then invoking (i). \end{enumerate} These observations prove the claim. \end{proof}